 Crushed by student loan debt?
 You may get a bankruptcy option

-Student loan borrowers crushed by five- and six-figure balances can have their payments forgiven under a new proposal for more generous bankruptcy laws introduced by federal lawmakers this week.
+Student loan borrowers crushed by five- and six-figure balances could have their payments forgiven under a bill introduced by federal lawmakers this week that would expand the nation's bankruptcy laws.

-If passed, the Consumer Bankruptcy Reform Act of 2020 would create a new Chapter 10 provision in the U.S. bankruptcy code where student loans would be treated the same as other consumer debt such as credit cards and medical expenses.
+If passed, the Consumer Bankruptcy Reform Act of 2020 would create a new Chapter 10 provision in the U.S. bankruptcy code under which student loans would be treated like credit cards, medical expenses and other consumer debt.
 Borrowers would be able to file for Chapter 10 and eventually have their student loan balance removed with the approval of a bankruptcy judge.

-The proposal is part of a larger bankruptcy law overall introduced Wednesday by Senator Elizabeth Warren of Massachusetts and Representative Jerrold Nadler of New York, both Democrats.
+The proposal is part of a broader bankruptcy measure introduced Wednesday by Senator Elizabeth Warren of Massachusetts and Representative Jerrold Nadler of New York, both Democrats.

 Filing for Chapter 10 would give "meaningful bankruptcy relief and give Americans a better chance to get back on their feet," Warren said in a statement.

-Filing for bankruptcy isn't without its own drawbacks.
-When someone files, that move is noted on their credit report for at least seven years and can damage a person's likelihood of obtaining a mortgage, auto loan or credit card.
+It's worth noting that filing for bankruptcy has major drawbacks.
+A bankruptcy filing is noted on your credit report for at least seven years and can make it harder to get a mortgage, auto loan or credit card.
+For many borrowers, however, that may still be preferable than being on the hook for hundreds of dollars in monthly payments extending over years or decades.

 "Bankruptcy is an option of last resort," Nadler said in a statement, "but it also promises a fresh start so that people can get back up and keep working and providing for their families."